Jason-Tellez/zillow_regression/README.md

 Here you could also use automated feature selection techniques to determine which features to put into your model.

 You should make sure that any transformation that you apply to your training dataframe are reproducible, that is, the same transformations can be applied to your test dataset.

+Data Dictionary
+key|old_key|description
+year|yearbuilt|The Year the principal residence was built fips|fips|Federal Information Processing Standard code sqft|calculatedfinishedsquarefeet|Calculated total finished living area of the home lot_sqft|lotsizesquarefeet|Area of the lot in square feet three_qtr_bath|threequarterbathnbr|Number of 3/4 bathrooms in house (shower + sink + toilet) bath|bathroomcnt|Number of bathrooms in home including fractional bathrooms bed|bedroomcnt|Number of bedrooms in home fireplaces|fireplacecnt|Number of fireplaces in a home (if any) garagecarcnt|garagecarcnt|Total number of garages on the lot including an attached garage pool|poolcnt|Number of pools on the lot (if any) rooms|roomcnt|Total number of rooms in the principal residence taxamount|taxamount|The total property tax assessed for that assessment year tax_value|taxvaluedollarcnt|The total tax assessed value of the parcel